Chapter 1

 argument to the print function is the calculation.
 Python will do the calculation and print out the numerical result.

-This program may seem too short and simple to be of much use, but there are many websites that have little utilities that do similar conversions, and their code is not much more complicated than the code here.
+much use, but there are many websites that have little utilities that do similar conversions, and their code is not much more complicated than the code here.

-A second program Here is a program that computes the average of two numbers that the user enters:
+program that computes the average of two numbers that the user enters:

 Python uses indentation of lines for things we’ll learn about soon.
 On the other hand, spaces in most other places don’t matter.
 For instance, the following lines have the same effect:

-Basically, computers will only do what you tell them, and they often take things very literally.
-Python itself totally relies on things like the placement of commas and parentheses so it knows what’s what.
-It is not very good at figuring out what you mean, so you have to be precise.
+very good at figuring out what you mean, so you have to be precise.
 It will be very frustrating at first, trying to get all of the parentheses and commas in the right places, but after a while it will become more natural.
 Still, even after you’ve programmed for a long time, you will still miss something.
 Fortunately, the Python interpreter is pretty good about helping you find your mistakes.

 The input function is a simple way for your program to get information from people using your program.
 Here is an example: